Norway: Oil industry

 Export revenues from oil and gas have risen to over 40% of total exports and constitute almost 20% of the GDP.
 Norway is the fifth-largest oil exporter and third-largest gas exporter in the world, but it is not a member of OPEC.
-In 1995, the Norwegian government established the sovereign wealth fund ("Government Pension Fund – Global"), which would be funded with oil revenues, including taxes, dividends, sales revenues and licensing fees.
-This was intended to reduce overheating in the economy from oil revenues, minimise uncertainty from volatility in oil price, and provide a cushion to compensate for expenses associated with the ageing of the population.
+In 1995, the Norwegian government established the sovereign wealth fund ("Government Pension Fund – Global") to be funded with oil revenues.

 The government controls its petroleum resources through a combination of state ownership in major operators in the oil fields (with approximately 62% ownership in Equinor in 2007) and the fully state-owned Petoro, which has a market value of about twice Equinor, and SDFI.
 Finally, the government controls licensing of exploration and production of fields.
 The fund invests in developed financial markets outside Norway.
-Spending from the fund is constrained by the budgetary rule (Handlingsregelen), which limits spending over time to no more than the real value yield of the fund, originally assumed to be 4% a year, but lowered in 2017 to 3% of the fund's total value.
+Spending from the fund is constrained by the budgetary rule (Handlingsregelen), which limits spending over time to no more than the real value yield of the fund, lowered in 2017 to 3% of the fund's total value.

 Between 1966 and 2013, Norwegian companies drilled 5,085 oil wells, mostly in the North Sea.
-Of these, 3,672 are utviklingsbrønner (regular production); 1,413 are letebrønner (exploration); and 1,405 have been terminated (avsluttet).

 Oil fields not yet in the production phase include: Wisting Central—calculated size in 2013 at 65–156 million barrels of oil and 10 to 40 e9ft3, (utvinnbar) of gas. and the Castberg Oil Field (Castberg-feltet)—calculated size at 540 million barrels of oil, and 2 to 7 e9ft3 (utvinnbar) of gas.
 Both oil fields are located in the Barents Sea.